JaapMoolenaar/revisionable/readme.md

 ## Contributing

-Contributions are encouraged and welcome; to keep things organised, all bugs and requests should be opened in the GitHub issues tab for the main project, at [venturecraft/revisionable/issues](https://github.com/venturecraft/revisionable/issues)
+Contributions are encouraged and welcome; to keep things organised, all bugs and requests should be opened in the github issues tab for the main project, at [venturecraft/revisionable/issues](https://github.com/venturecraft/revisionable/issues)

 All pull requests should be made to the develop branch, so they can be tested before being merged into the master branch.